-How students in the Master of Arts Program in the Humanities (MAPH) use their year differs according to each student's interests—many use the year to focus more narrowly in a particular discipline, while others explore a variety of different academic fields.
-Our students may take classes in almost any department at the University of Chicago, but students typically take the majority of their coursework within the academic departments of the Division of the Humanities.
+Students in the Master of Arts Program in the Humanities (MAPH) build highly individual course schedules.
+Many students use the program to focus more narrowly in a particular discipline, while others explore a variety of different academic fields.
+MAPH students may take classes in almost any department at the University of Chicago, but students typically take the majority of their coursework within the academic departments of the Division of the Humanities.

 Create a Discipline-Specific MAPH Year